AustinJR6/LysaraInvestments/README.txt

 of your preferred `TRADE_SYMBOLS` which will remain intact while any AI picked symbols are added on top.

+Enable fully automated trading on these AI suggestions with `ENABLE_AI_TRADE_EXECUTION=true`.
+When disabled, the bot will only log recommendations without placing real or simulated orders.

 Set `FOREX_ENABLED=true` and provide `OANDA_API_KEY` and `OANDA_ACCOUNT_ID`
 if you want to enable forex trading.
 When not set, all forex related features in the dashboard and launcher are hidden.